josbeir/cakephp-docs-md/docs/2/en/controllers.md

 Your application's controllers extend the `AppController` class, which in turn extends the core `Controller` class.
-The `AppController` class can be defined in [App / Controller / AppController.php](app/Controller/AppController.php.md) and it should contain methods that are shared between all of your application's controllers.
+The `AppController` class can be defined in `/app/Controller/AppController.php` and it should contain methods that are shared between all of your application's controllers.

 Controllers provide a number of methods that handle requests.
 These are called